mflament/tsdserver/README.md

 ## Requirements

-This plugin requires an LTS Node version (v10.0.0+).
+This plugin requires a LTS Node version (v10.0.0+).

 ## Install